rki-mf1/ont-qc/Readme.md

 - output directory
 - Kraken2 DB (default see nextflow.config)

+Download your Kraken2 DB from https://benlangmead.github.io/aws-indexes/k2
+For example, Standard-8, the Standard with DB (Refeq archaea, bacteria, viral, plasmid, human1, UniVec_Core) capped at 8 GB.

 ## Samplesheet format

 The samplesheet must be a comma separated file with headers